 How the Search Console can Help You?

-- Digital Marketers and SEO professional are the top beneficiaries of Google Search Console tool.
-If you practice digital marketing and SEO, but don’t have adequate understanding of GSC, you’re going to a big looser.
-Learning and using GSC can help you in monitoring real time organic traffic to your site through Google, optimizing your site for higher Google ranking, fixing errors and issues including your site’s security and controlling search appearance for your site on Google search.
+- Digital Marketers and SEO professionals are the top beneficiaries of the Google Search Console tool.
+If you practice digital marketing and SEO but don’t have an adequate understanding of GSC, you’re going to a big looser.
+Learning and using GSC can help you in monitoring real-time organic traffic to your site through Google, optimizing your site for higher Google ranking, fixing errors and issues including your site’s security, and controlling search appearance for your site on Google search.
 GSC data can help you in better marketing analysis while you integrate the same with other marketing tools like Google Analytics or Google Ads.

-- Webmasters or site admins can get great help from GSC by monitoring the healthy operation of their site and resolving errors and issues in their sites through the data available with GSC.
+- Webmasters or site admins can get great help from GSC by monitoring the healthy performance of their site and resolving errors and issues in their sites through the data available with GSC.

 - Web developers can monitor code and markup errors and resolve the same with the help of GSC.

-- Business owners with websites should have basic knowledge of Search Console so that they can have information and idea about the generic (natural performance) even though they are not performing SEO activities for their sites.
+- Business owners with websites should have basic knowledge of Search Console so that they can have information and idea about the generic (natural performance) of their websites even though they are not doing any SEO activities for their sites.

 Old Versus New Search Console

-Google Search Console was previously known as Google Webmaster Tools (GWT) till Google rebranded the service as Search Console in May 20, 2015.
-Google declared a beta version of new Search Console in January 2018.
+Google Search Console was previously known as Google Webmaster Tools (GWT) till Google rebranded the service as Search Console on May 20, 2015.
+Google declared a beta version of the new Search Console in January 2018.
 Beta testing graduated in October 2018, and by the end of March 2019, the new version came out as a major player.
-However, till the date of latest update of this complete guide to Google Search Console, the old Search Console hasn’t entirely vanished from the scenario.
-Though the features those have been migrated to the new version are no more available in the old one, some features in the old version haven’t yet been migrated.
-Therefore, we need both the version simultaneously.
+However, till the date of the latest update of this complete guide to Google Search Console, the old Search Console hasn’t entirely vanished from the scenario.
+Though the features that have been migrated to the new version are no more available in the old one, some hallmarks in the old version haven’t yet been migrated.
+Therefore, we need both versions simultaneously.